Google Assistant, Android Auto

 Unfortunately, BMW doesn't promise Android-users the same smooth experience anybody with an iPhone might be used to.
 For BMW, Android integration seems like an afterthought.
 Some features — like BMW Apps and the M Laptimer — are either unavailable or lagging well behind iOS in the corresponding Android BMW apps.

 All is not lost, though.
 Third-party companies such as BimmerTech have worked hard to take up the slack, meaning you've still got plenty of options.
 Depending on your smartphone and other hardware, some might even be a little bit better than anything your iOS-toting friends are going to get.
 So let’s take a look at a few ways to get your BMW and Android phone on the same page.

 As it stands, BMW is one of the few major carmakers that doesn't offer Android Auto in any of its vehicles.
-So is it possible to retrofit Android Auto in a BMW?
+That's set to change in July 2020, though, so it isn't too early to find out what Android Auto is.
+Until then, is it possible to retrofit Android Auto in a BMW?
 Yes.
 Should you?
 Of course, as long as you go the right way about it.

 Most aftermarket Android Auto units by brands like Kenwood and Pioneer are designed to replace your vehicle's factory hardware, by slipping into the dashboard in place of some of all of your existing stereo.
 These are one-size-fits-all solutions, though, so the device isn't going to be optimized for your BMW.
 Even worse, it could mean giving up some or all of the factory iDrive capabilities to accommodate Android Auto.